blyxxyz/lexopt/README.md

 - If we don't know what to do with an argument we use `return Err(arg.unexpected())` to turn it into an error message.
 - Strings can be promoted to errors for custom error messages.

-This covers almost all the functionality in the library.
+This covers most of the functionality in the library.
 Lexopt does very little for you.

 For a larger example with useful patterns, see [`examples/cargo.rs`](examples/cargo.rs).